pioneercoders/tutorials/programs/node/loops.md

 </details>

 <details>
-<summary>Print the factorial of a number using a for loop</summary>
+<summary>1️⃣1️⃣ Print the factorial of a number using a for loop</summary>
 <p>

 ```javascript